pepeperez13/SensorDataImputation/README.md

 - Notebooks for construction of the CSV and TTL data
 - Notebooks for clustering, imputation, and evaluation
 - Evaluation metrics for various missingness scenarios

+To execute, first download the following files (they can all be found in the Data Folder:
+- Files for `LeakDB/`: measurements_LTown.csv, 2018_Scada-Demands.csv, 2018_SCADA_Flows.csv, 2018_SCADA_Levels.csv, 2018_SCADA_Pressures.csv